-Flight delays are piling up at Denver International Airport after federal officials ordered a ground delay because of thunderstorms Wednesday afternoon.
+Flight delays piled up at Denver International Airport on Wednesday afternoon after federal officials ordered a ground delay because of thunderstorms.

 Showers could continue through the evening, the agency said.